rust-lang/book/nostarch/chapter12.md

 The line `index out of bounds: the len is 1 but the index is 1` is an error message intended for programmers.
-It won’t help our end users understand what happened and what they should do instead.
+It won’t help our end users understand what they should do instead.
 Let’s fix that now.

 #### Improving the Error Message

 In Listing 12-8, we add a check in the `new` function that will verify that the slice is long enough before accessing index 1 and 2.
-If the slice isn’t long enough, the program panics and displays a better error message than the `index out of bounds` message.
+If the slice isn’t long enough, the program panics and displays a better error message.

 Filename: src/main.rs